Read-The-Question/rtq-review/apps/review-content-web/README.md

   Soon**.
 The interface never requires reviewers to interpret internal PR codes.
 Reset clears only the state-scoped request in the configured destination and never removes SQLite feedback.
+- The **Review target** selector persists the chosen Question or Answer side in local browser storage, so quick-review actions keep the same target after a refresh.
 - Rendered workings follow the production RTQ hierarchy: formulas and tips use labelled rows, later methods have their own divider, and authored `WorkingSection` stages retain their titles and connected side rail.
 Hidden